 | Cumulative Year 3 | Full campaign | $18M–$28M |

 Reaching $25M is realistic — but not automatic.
 The $8M bond is the credibility anchor that unlocks the door.
 The communities that win aren't just the ones with the best plans — they're the ones with someone working the phones and filing applications the day after the ballot.
-Norman can be that community.
-That starts with a YES vote on April 7.
+Norman / Cleveland County can be that community.
+That started with a Prop 5 YES vote on April 7 by the Citizens of Norman.
+Now the Norman / Cleveland County HUD CoC is set and ready for a new successful direction and a Proclamation announcing a Housing First System.

 Homelessness reflects not individual failings, but society's unwillingness to care for its people.